A freak fire tornado warning was issued in California Saturday amid swarm of spinning blazes

 On Friday, Oakland hit 100 for the first time on record in August while Phoenix tied its hottest temperature for the month: 117 degrees.

-The hot weather even sparked an early morning lightning display in the San Francisco Bay area on Sunday, captivating Californians in an area that doesn’t hear thunder all that often.
+The hot weather pattern even helped fuel a rare complex of severe thunderstorms in the San Francisco Bay area early on Sunday, captivating Californians in an area that doesn’t hear thunder all that often.

 Virtually the entire western fifth of the Lower 48 is blanketed beneath heat advisories and warnings on Sunday, except for the high-altitude Sierra Nevada.
 Dangerous heat indexes, locally in the 120s, can be expected Sunday into early parts of the workweek before the heat tempers a bit.